cjdbarlow/bedside-notebook/anaesthesia/gensurg/thyroid.md

 	* Unilateral
 	Hoarse voice.
 * Tracheomalacia
-Acute upper airway obstuction due to tracheal collapse.
+Acute upper airway obstruction due to tracheal collapse.
 	* Requires emergent reintubation or tracheostomy
-	* Largely a historical remant
+	* Largely a historical remnant
 	Risk is exceedingly rare in modern practice.
 	* Risks may include:
 		* Duration of goitre
 		* Retrosternal extension of goitre
 		* Significance of extrinsic compression
 		Tumour; may also include bronchogenic carcinoma or aortic aneurysm.
-* Haematoma
+* Haematoma/Oedema
 Expansion may lead to airway compromise.
 	* Rapidly reopen incision and drain remaining blood
 	* Consider CPAP to temporise airway
 	* Reintubation may be required immediately, or delayed (on return to theatre)

 Delayed complications include:
 * Hypoparathyroidism